emillysant/emillysant/README.md

 ### Hi there 👋

-emillysant/emillysant is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.

 🌱 I’m currently learning ...
-APIs, React, Node, javascript
+React, Node, javascript

-👯 I’m looking to collaborate on ... nothing, sorry man

-🤔 I’m looking for help with ... kotlin
+👯 I’m looking to collaborate on ...
+Front-end using React 🤔 I’m looking for help with ...
+Vue, MySQL

-💬 Ask me about ... food, movies, anything you want!
+💬 Ask me about ...
+CSS, Html, JavaScript e React
 📫 How to reach me: ... emillysantiago89@gmail.com
 😄 Pronouns: ...
 She, please!
 ⚡ Fun fact: ...
 I'm trying to be vegan🌱